Abhinav-26/DevOps-Projects/DevOps Project-4/README.md

 ![](images/CI:CD.png)

 In this Project I have created an Automated System for deployment of application in developer Environment and production environment.
 The GitHub Repo for this project will have two branches, one for developer ie, <b>devenv</b> & another for master.
-The developer will commit to devenv branch
+The developer will commit to devenv branch and master will commit to master branch.